joaobcpatricio/CppNotebook/Notebook/EmbeddedSW/Notebook1.md

 4. **Layering diagram**: A layering diagram shows how software modules depend on each other by stacking them visually, with size hinting at complexity and shared usage.
 For example, in Figure 2‑6, lower-level hardware (like SPI, Flash) supports higher layers (like Rendering), and shared modules grow larger to show added complexity and interconnections.

     <img src="imgs/layeringd.png" alt="Layering Diagram" width="500"/>

+**Encapsulation** means designing modules with clear interfaces that hide internal details, reducing tight coupling.
+Use diagrams to find places where modules can be grouped or dependencies collapsed without losing flexibility.
+Combine parts that always change together or are always used together, like hardware abstraction layers.
+Good encapsulation simplifies the system, making the architecture clearer and easier to maintain.

+**Design**<br>
+Top-down design is when you think about what you want and then dig into what you need to accomplish your goals.
+<br>Bottom-up design is when you consider what you have and build what you can out of that.
+<br>A usual combination of the two: yo-yo design :)

+**Driver Interface**<br>
+Generic Unix interface:
+- Open
+- Close
+-Read
+-Write
+-ioctl (I/O control)

+If your system or problem doesn’t naturally fit into a POSIX (standard OS) model, don’t force it to — it might add unnecessary complexity.
+But if your design does align well with POSIX (e.g., using standard file operations, processes, threads), then using this well-known interface can simplify your code, make it more portable, and help others understand and maintain it more easily.

+**Adapter Pattern / Wrapper**<br>
+It converts the interface of an object into one that is easier for a client (a higher-level module).
+Often, adapters are written over software APIs to hide ugly interfaces or libraries that change.

+The layers and the adapters add complexity to the implementation.
+They may also require more memory or add delays to your code.
+That is a tradeoff.
+You can have simpler architectures with all of the good maintainability, testing, portability, and so on for a small price.
+Unless your system is very resource constrained, this is usually a good trade.